doctor-g/cs-concentrations/proposal.md

 concerns, and how to form a business and manage intellectual property.
 Students form interdisciplinary teams and build high-fidelity prototypes and production plans.
 At the end of the semester, the projects are pitched to a board.
-Those which pass become senior projects to be completed as CS490 or capstone courses.
+Those which pass become senior projects to be completed in 490&ndash;491.

+CS490 will be revised and combined with new course CS491, making a three-semester sequence with CS390.
+This matches the pattern established by our collaborators in the Animation program, specifically their ART 311&ndash;411&ndash;414 sequence.

 ### Sample 8-semester plan